doxakis/migratorjs/README.md

 ```

 ## HOW TO DEBUG MIGRATION:
--Connect the device on the computer.
+- Connect the device on the computer.
--Make sure the device is detected by the computer.
+- Make sure the device is detected by the computer.
--Make sure USB debugging is enabled on the device.
+- Make sure USB debugging is enabled on the device.
--Set the debug level (M.setDebugLevel(Migrator.DEBUG_HIGH);)
+- Set the debug level (M.setDebugLevel(Migrator.DEBUG_HIGH);)
--Upload the app to the device
+- Upload the app to the device
--Start chrome browser
+- Start chrome browser
--Enter the address: chrome://inspect/#devices
+- Enter the address: chrome://inspect/#devices
--Start the application on the device
+- Start the application on the device
--The device should appear on chrome browser.
+- The device should appear on chrome browser.
--Click on inspect link.
+- Click on inspect link.
--Open the console tab.
+- Open the console tab.
--See the log
+- See the log

 ## HOW TO CREATE A MIGRATION:
 ```javascript